harshdoesdev/LispLike/README.md

 # LispLike
-A Tiny Lisp Like Language Written in Javascript For 2D Games
+A Tiny Lisp Like Language That Transpiles To JavaScript

 **Usage**
 ```javascript